What to Pack for an African Safari

 - sports bra

-- wide brim hat with chin strap
+- wide-brim hat with chin strap

-- closed toe shoes like trail runners or fashion sneakers with good traction
+- closed-toe shoes like trail runners or fashion sneakers with good traction

 - waterproof dry bag